ryanwdavies/final-project-ThamesBoats/README.md

 Ensure that Ganache is running and listening on port 8545.

 #### Install node packages
-We install the Node required packages:
+We install the Node required packages (bignumber.js, truffle-assertions):
 ```bash
 cd final-project-ThamesBoats/thames_boats
 npm install